Distributional Anchor Regression: Discussion and Outlook

 The proposed method of distributional anchor regression generalizes (non-) linear anchor regression beyond the assumptions of normality and homoscedasticity and beyond estimating solely a conditional mean.

 In an exemplary analysis of the BostonHousing2 data we have illustrated the flexibility of anchor TMs and demonstrated a gain in prediction performance in terms of worst-case cross validated log-likelihood, while preserving interpretability and appropriately accounting for censored observations.
 The simulations show comparable results to established linear and non-linear anchor regression models under both IV and invalid IV scenarios and extend the notion of invariance between residuals and environments to other than continuous responses.
-Although anchor TMs are generally unable to recover the causal parameter, we argue that the ``diluted causal'' \citep{buehlmann2018invariance} parameter, $\hat\bv^{\to\infty} := \hat\shiftparm(\xi)$ as $\xi \to \infty$, is interesting in its own right, for it induces invariance between anchors and score residuals and allows robust test predictions in the presence of distributional shifts.
+Although anchor TMs are generally unable to recover the causal parameter, we argue that the ``diluted causal'' \citep{buehlmann2018invariance} parameter, $\hat\bv^{\to\infty} := \hat\shiftparm(\xi)$ as $\xi \to \infty$, is interesting in its own right, for it induces invariance between anchors and the first conditional moment of the score residuals.
+In this sense, it allows robust test predictions in the presence of distributional shifts.
 Much like the causal parameter, the diluted causal parameter leads to (aspects of) invariant conditional distributions across environments.
 Even though the powerful causal interpretation is lost, distributional anchor regression yields models that allow causally flavored interpretations in terms of stabilization and robustification across environments.

 Anchor TMs estimate the whole conditional distribution and thus enable robust prediction of a multitude of responses, which we demonstrated for (censored) continuous and ordered categorical responses.
 Possible extensions of anchor TMs are numerous.
 For instance, other types of responses include count and time-to-event data.
 The framework of anchor TMs contains a fully parametric version of the Cox proportional hazard model \citep{hothorn2018most}, although an extension to classical survival models is also possible.
 For instance, the Cox proportional hazard model \citep{cox1972regression} can be fitted by substituting the likelihood for the partial likelihood \citep{cox1975partial} in the distributional anchor loss, while the score residuals are equivalent to martingale residuals \citep[\cf Appendix~\ref{app:score-resids};][]{barlow1988residuals,therneau1990martingale}.
 As in high-dimensional linear and non-linear anchor regression, anchor TMs could be fitted under a lasso penalty \citep{tibshirani1996regression}.
 The idea of using a different class of residuals can also be translated to other model classes, such as deviance residuals for GLMs, as long as the theoretical requirements discussed in Section~\ref{sec:danchor} are met.